aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### Wide catalog of widgets

 The number of widgets already available is just incredible.
 It's more adapted to material design, but you also have Cupertino components that look more like iOS native components.
-Every widget looks clean, I haven't seen bugs while using it.
+Every widget looks clean, I haven't seen any bugs while using it.

-Check-out the [documentation](https://flutter.io/widgets/) and [Flutter Gallery app](https://play.google.com/store/apps/details?id=io.flutter.gallery&hl=fr) for seeing widget usage and demonstrations.
+Check-out the [documentation](https://flutter.io/widgets/) and [Flutter Gallery app](https://play.google.com/store/apps/details?id=io.flutter.gallery&hl=fr) for examples of widget usage and demonstrations.

-The great thing is that you can do your own catalog of custom widgets very easily, by implementing your visual design guidelines, and everthing will run perfectly on all platforms.
+The great thing is that you can make your own catalog of custom widgets very easily, by implementing your visual design guidelines, and everthing will run perfectly on all platforms.

 #### Custom painting